 On the first day we visit the fantastic rock tombs at Beni Hassan about 20 km south of Minya.
 Most of the 39 tombs belonged to governors of the Middle kingdom, and four are open to visitors.
 The walls are covered with scenes from everyday life, like wine-making, dancing and hunting.
 Not so long after the (3rd millennium BC) civil war, wrestling and martial arts training for policemen also feature extensively.

-The next day we go by taxi to Al Ashmunein, Tuna El Gebel, and finally to the capital of Pharaoh Akhenaton and Nefertiti, Tell el Amarna.
+The next day we go by taxi to more sights in Middle Egypt: Al Ashmunein, Tuna El Gebel, and finally to the capital of Pharaoh Akhenaton and Nefertiti, Tell el Amarna.
 In El Ashmunein (ancient Hermopolis), a vast overgrown site with some stone pillars, capitals and relics of houses lying around, one can feel like the 19th century explorers stumbling through pharaonic monuments.
-In Tuna El Gebel – a burial site in the desert – groups of youngsters a partying in the sand dunes, taking advantage of their day off on Fridays.
+In Tuna El Gebel – a burial site in the desert –groups of youngsters a partying in the sand dunes, taking advantage of their day off on Fridays.

 The roads are very bad and every few kilometres there are bumps in the surface to slow down traffic, presumably a relic from the 1990s security measures.
 After the 10 hour taxi ride (with sightseeing breaks) we feel really sick.